 What a wondrous and incomprehensible statement: God – the maker of the universe, the all-powerfull and omnipotent sovereign – became a human baby.
 Frail.
 Vulnerable.
 Knowing nothing.
 He became the lowest of the low, the servant of us all, “nothing to look at.”(Isa 53:2) And how is even that fact abused!
 “But Jesus was male” say the male supremacists.
 “That proves that God prefer maleness, that men belong at the top of the hierarchal food chain.”
 What a misunderstanding of the gospel!
 The Son gave up all privilege, humbled himself, and took on “the very nature of a servant”.
 If God became female, it would have given some credibility to the hierarchal view of the patriarchy supporters.
 It may have implied that being a woman is by default a servant position, a state of lowness, more so than being male is.
 With God the Father being called Father (male), and the humbled, God-human representative coming down as a female, it may have been the ultimate patriarchal statement.
 “God is called He, so God is male” was a reasonable, if imperfect, argument in Old Testament times.
 (A God that is spirit has no biological qualities of either male or female.)
 I could even see why proud men would try to use it as an excuse to be in charge.

 Superficially, it may look like the case for male supremacy doubled when Jesus was born.
 But it did not.
-Our creator is a “He” ( describes Himself as carrying Israel in the womb, giving birth and nursing His people- e.g. Isaiah 46:3-4, while never describing himself as physically male).
-The humbled servant of us all was male – male in every physical way.
+Our creator may be called “He”, but is often described with female qualities ( describes Himself as carrying Israel in the womb, giving birth and nursing His people- e.g. Isaiah 46:3-4), while never describing himself as physically male.
+Male and female is in the image of the heavenly creator-God (Genesis 1:26-28).
+The earthly Jesu – the humbled servant of us all – was male, male in every physical way.